Consumer Medicine Information

 steroids.
 Asthma is a disease where the lining of the lungs becomes inflamed (red and swollen), making it difficult to breathe.

 This may be due to a reaction to house dust mites, smoke or other irritants.

 Xolair contains omalizumab, a monoclonal antibody produced by recombinant DNA technology.
 It works by blocking a substance

 produced by the body called immunoglobulin E (or IgE).
 IgE is involved in causing symptoms of asthma.
 Your doctor will measure

 the amount of IgE in your blood before starting your treatment with Xolair.

-This medicine can be used in adults and in children aged 12 years or over.
+This medicine can be used in adults and in children aged 6 years or over in allergic asthma.